Sorry Out of Gender - The Future Is Diverse

 • "Gender-specific injury epidemiology and prevention" New findings on gender-differentiated injury risks and mental stress in performance training.
 A question of differentiated prevention?

-In addition, further suggestions for topics are welcome, particularly in the area of critical scientific reflection on gender and diversity research in sport science.
-Based on this, the conference will take stock of the situation since the transformation process of the "Gender Studies" commission into the "Gender and Diversity Research" commission (2019), particularly from the perspective of intersectional approaches that cross lines of difference.
+Other topic suggestions are also very welcome, particularly in the area of critical scientific reflection on gender and diversity research in sport science.
+Based on this, the conference will reflect on the transformation process of dvs-Kommission „Geschlechterforschung“ into the dvs-Kommission für „Geschlechter- und Diversitätsforschung“ (2019), particularly from the perspective of intersectional approaches that cross lines of difference.

 We encourage the submission of abstracts for oral presentations (20 min. + 10 min. discussion), panels (90 min.) or poster presentations (7 min. + 5 min. discussion)